jonnonz1/nz-statute-book/acts/public/1994/maritime-transport-act-1994.md

 (3) Subject to any maritime rules, a maritime document may be issued or a document may be recognised as a maritime document, as the case may be, by the Director for such period and subject to such conditions as the Director considers appropriate in each particular case.
 (4) Any person in respect of whom any decision is taken under this section may appeal against that decision to the District Court under section 424.

-### 35 Application for maritime document
+### 35 Requirements related to holders of, and applications for, maritime documents
-(1) Every application for the grant or renewal of a maritime document or the recognition of a document as a maritime document shall be made to the Director in the prescribed form or, if there is no prescribed form, in such form as the Director may require.
+(1) The following applications must be made to the Director in the prescribed form or, if there is no prescribed form, in any form that the Director requires:
+  (a) an application for the grant or renewal of a maritime document:
+  (b) an application for the recognition of a document as a maritime document.
-(2) Every applicant for a maritime document shall include in his or her application his or her address for service in New Zealand including, where applicable, telephone and facsimile numbers.
+(2) An application must include the applicant’s address for service in New Zealand and, if applicable,— (a) a phone number; and
+  (b) a fax number; and
+  (c) an electronic address.
-(3) It shall be the duty of every holder of a maritime document to maintain the currency of the information provided under subsection (2) by promptly notifying the Director of any changes to the address, telephone number, or facsimile number.
+(3) The holder of a maritime document must, as soon as practicable, notify the Director of any change to the information provided under subsection (2).
-(4) The Director shall ensure that a record of all information provided under this section is maintained at the Maritime Registry.
+(4) The Director must ensure that a record of all information provided under this section is maintained at the Maritime Registry.
-(5) Service of any notification under this Act on a holder of, or an applicant for, a maritime document shall be effective service if served at the address last provided by that holder or applicant under this section.
+(5) Any notice, notification, or other document served under this Act on the holder of, or an applicant for, a maritime document is treated as served on that person if the notice, notification, or document is served at the address or electronic address last provided by that person.

 ### 36 Maritime rules relating to other matters
 (1) The Minister may from time to time make maritime rules that provide for all or any of the following: